Skip To Main Content

 Laundry & Cleaning Supplies

-Note: All students have access to laundry facilities.
+Note: All students have access to free laundry facilities.
 The school does not provide a pick-up/drop-off laundry service.
 All students will do their own laundry in dorm laundry facilities.

 • Laundry bag or basket and HE laundry detergent